bamarco/onyx-sim/README.md

 ## What's this now

+Try it out here: https://onyx-sim.herokuapp.com/

 onyx simimulator is an interactive implementation of the [onyx local runtime](https://github.com/onyx-platform/onyx-local-rt).
 It will soon be a core component of the [datsys](https://github.com/metasoarous/datsys) project.
 Right now the codebase includes a bunch of experiments for future [datview](https://github.com/metasoarous/datview).

-No maven deployment yet so git clone it if you want to try it out.
-Definitely still in alpha phase.
+No maven deployment yet so git clone if you want to use it.
+It's in alpha, but moving to beta soon.

 ## Development